Scott-J-Clarke/scott-portfolio/README.md

 ## Usage

-Look at this website homepage through Chrome "developer tools" to learn a little about HTML and CSS.
+If you are new to coding, look at this portfolio using Chrome's "Developer tools" to gain insights into how HTML, Bulma, and CSS interact with each other.

 ---

 ## Credits

+Thank you Tye for your design and layout advice!

-Thank you to Amber Diehl for organizing our study group!
+Thank you Amber for organizing our weekly study group!

-Thank you to Matteo Ramazzini for teaching me the CSS "ease-in" effects!
+Thank you Matteo for teaching me the CSS "ease-in" effects!

-Photo by <a href="https://unsplash.com/@elliottengelmann?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Elliott Engelmann</a> on <a href="https://unsplash.com/backgrounds?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
+All photos from Unsplash have been credited on the portfolio page.

 ---